Neural Posterior Estimation for Stochastic Epidemic Modeling: Significance Statement

+Realistic simulation models of infectious disease transmission often lack computationally tractable likelihoods.
+Thus, fitting these models to real-world data using classical, likelihood-based statistical tools (e.g. MCMC) can be impractical.
+In this work, we train neural networks on simulated data generated from epidemiological models to infer plausible values of unknown parameters corresponding to observed data.
+Assuming that the given simulation model is a reasonable description of the real-world epidemic system, this approach, NPE, can achieve accurate calibration with scalability advantages compared to the well-established technique of matching simulations against observed data (ABC).
+Our methodology can potentially help epidemiologists innovate and deploy complex simulation models in a variety of applied problems.

-We thank Declan MacNamara for technical advice on NPE and Hannah Steinberg for help interpreting the Chicago CRKP data.
-This work was supported by a Propelling Original Data Science (PODS) grant from the Michigan Institute for Data and AI in Society (MIDAS).
+\begin{acks}[Acknowledgments] The authors thank Declan McNamara for conceptual advice on NPE, Hannah Steinberg for help interpreting the Chicago CRKP data, and Krzysztof Sakrejda for feedback on the presentation of results. \end{acks} \begin{funding} PC was supported by a Propelling Original Data Science (PODS) grant from the Michigan Institute for Data and AI in Society (MIDAS).
+Our use of the data was made possible by funding from the Centers for Disease Control and Prevention (CDC 5U54CK000607).
+ES was supported by NIH award 5R01AI175227. \end{funding}